-- (1) Have you faith in Christ? - (2) Are you going on to perfection? - (3) Do you expect to be made perfect in love in this life? - (4) Are you earnestly striving after perfection in love? - (5) Are you resolved to devote yourself wholly to God and to God's work? - (6) Do you know the General Rules of our Church? - (7) Will you keep the General Rules of our Church? - (8) Have you studied the doctrines of the Global Methodist Church? - (9) After full consideration do you believe that our doctrines are in harmony with the Holy Scriptures? - (10) Have you studied our form of church discipline and polity? - (11) Do you approve our church government and polity? - (12) Will you support and maintain them? - (13) Will you exercise the ministry of compassion? - (14) Will you diligently instruct the children in every place? - (15) Will you visit from house to house? - (16) Will you recommend fasting or abstinence, both by precept and example? - (17) Are you determined to employ all your time in the work of God? - (18) Are you in debt so as to embarrass you in your work? - (19) Will you observe the following directions? - (a) Be diligent.
+- (1) Have you faith in Christ? - (2) Are you going on to perfection? - (3) Do you expect to be made perfect in love in this life? - (4) Are you earnestly striving after perfection in love? - (5) Are you resolved to devote yourself wholly to God and to God's work? - (6) Do you know the General Rules of our Church? - (7) Will you keep the General Rules of our Church? - (8) Have you studied the doctrines of the Global Methodist Church? - (9) After full examination do you believe that our doctrines are in harmony with the Holy Scriptures? - (10) Will you preach and maintain them? - (11) Have you studied our form of church discipline and polity? - (12) Do you approve our church government and polity? - (13) Will you support and maintain them? - (14) Will you exercise the ministry of compassion?

+- (15) Will you diligently instruct the children in every place? - (16) Will you visit from house to house? - (17) Will you recommend fasting or abstinence, both by precept and example? - (18) Are you determined to employ all your time in the work of God? - (19) Are you in debt so as to embarrass you in your work? - (20) Will you observe the following directions? - (a) Be diligent.
 Never be unemployed.
 Never be triflingly employed.
 Never trifle away time; neither spend any more time at any one place than is strictly necessary. - (b) Be punctual.
-Do everything exactly at the time.
-And do not mend our rules, but keep them; not for wrath, but for conscience' sake. - ¶ 409.
+Do everything exactly at the time. - (c) And do not mend our rules, but keep them; not for wrath, but for conscience' sake.

+¶ 509.
 ORDINATION AS DEACON.
-Within the Global Methodist Church, certified candidates must first be ordained as deacons and, after ordination as deacons, may be ordained as elders. - 1.
-Ordination Questions.
-Upon completion of the educational requirements of ¶ 406.2b and ¶407.3a, and passing a deacon's level knowledge examination in doctrine, history, discipline, and Bible, a candidate for ordination as deacon shall be interviewed by the annual conference board of ministry or equivalent.
-During such interview, the candidate shall be asked the following questions: - (a) What is your personal experience of God? - (b) What is your understanding of evil? - (c) What is your understanding of grace? - (d) How do you understand the work of the Holy Spirit in the lives of believers and in the Church? - (e) What is your understanding of the Kingdom of God?
+Within the Global Methodist Church, certified candidates must first be ordained as deacons and, after ordination as deacons, may be ordained as elders.